dpolicastro/smart-contracts/README.md

 # Smart Contracts
-Some example Smart Contracts that can run on any EVM compactible environment.
+Some example Smart Contracts that can run on any EVM compatible environment.

 ## Implemetations
 - [x] ERC20